2020 Debit Issuer Study Highlights Growth of Contactless Debit Cards

 Driving the Transition

-Another bit of positive news from the study is that contactless transactions are expected to take a bite of the amount of cash, which has the potential to in incremental debit transactions for merchants and issuers.
+Another bit of positive news from the study is that contactless transactions are expected to take a bite of cash transactions, which has the potential to result in incremental debit transactions for merchants and issuers.
 Use cases for contactless include merchant categories with high-volume, low-ticket purchases such as transit, quick-service restaurants and vending machines.